-A possessed man came up to Jesus.
-"And cried with a loud voice, and said, What have I to do with thee, Jesus, thou Son of the most high God?
+A possessed man came up to Jesus, "And cried with a loud voice, and said, What have I to do with thee, Jesus, thou Son of the most high God?
 I adjure thee by God, that thou torment me not" (Mark 5:7).
-In case this man was mistaken we have a confirmation from God's angel, Gabriel, who said of Jesus, "He shall be great, and shall be called the Son of the Highest: and the supper, the Bible says, "These words Lord God shall give unto him the throne of his father David" (Luke 1:32).
+In case this man was mistaken we have a confirmation from God's angel, Gabriel, who said of Jesus, "He shall be great, and shall be called the Son of the Highest: and the Lord God shall give unto him the throne of his father David" (Luke 1:32).